 The Overall Plan

 Like the pink house, we want the general vibe of the duplex to be relaxed, uncomplicated, comfortable, and old-meets-new.
 We definitely want to resist the urge to overfill or overdecorate the house, since it’s meant to feel easy and light (and less stuff = fewer things for renters to damage).
 Plus, it’s an old home, and we LOVE keeping original details like doors, floors, and my beloved diamond grille windows.
-We even uncovered an old brick chimney that passes through both sides of the duplex that we will be exposing and using to create a little niche with shelves within each side’s master bedroom.
+We even uncovered an old brick chimney that passes through both sides of the duplex that we will be exposing and using to create a little niche with shelves within each side’s main bedroom.

 We also want it to feel beachy, fresh, and coastal.
 This house has fewer historic details inside that we can emphasize and use for interest.
 A lot was stripped out over years of being a rental (whereas the pink house sort of froze in time and has things like the curved wall, the back staircase, the stained glass windows, old trim, an antique milk-glass pendant, and the grand front railing).
 So we’re going to use that as an excuse to go “beachier” with the duplex than we did at the pink house.
 We’re definitely still going to use old doors and refinish the original floors, but we’re also planning to play a lot with relaxed colors (mint, pistachio, soft pink, blue-gray, aquamarine, etc) and pair them with crisp white and coastal warm wood tones.
 The photos below do a great job of capturing the overall vibe we’re hoping to create: